 How does ChexSystems work?

-You can see why it can be difficult to successfully apply for a bank account if you’re in their system.
+You can see why it can be difficult to successfully apply for a checking account if you’re in their system.
 The standard term for this is accounts that were closed “for cause”.
 The term “for cause” can encompass any number of things, including:

 - False information provided on the account.